ScreebApp/developers/docs/sdk-js/install.md

 </script>
 ```

+You can find this identifier in you workspace settings, (see [Install Screeb section](https://admin.screeb.app/org/last/settings/install)).

 ### About tag lifecycle

 After the script tag is inserted into your page, you must call the `init` command, with your website ID (given in Screeb app).
 If no identity is specified, an anonymous Screeb session will be created (see [identity](./identity) section).